Students are expected

 text).
 You are encouraged to also incorporate ideas from the recommended

 readings and/or outside sources.
-If you have any questions about writing and academic integrity, please talk with either the GSI or the instructor.
+If you have any questions about writing and academic integrity, please talk with the instructor.

-- You may strongly agree with the class readings, 9vehemently object,
+- You may strongly agree with the class readings, vehemently object,

 be ambivalent, or not be moved either way.
 In any case, be thoughtful,